publiclab/Leaflet.DistortableImage/README.md

 Some developers prefer that an image initially appears as "selected" instead of "unselected".
 In this case, we provide an option to pass `selected: true`.

-When working with the multi image interface, the feature group will ensure only the last overlay you pass `selected` to will appear initially selected.
+Note: when working with the multi image interface, the collection group will ensure only the last overlay you pass `selected` to will appear initially selected.

 ### Mode